 To make it a happy experience for your baby, you also need to be calm, collected and relaxed.
 Try not to let the mess get to you.
 Talk to your baby.
 Encourage your baby to take on the food, maybe by touching the food (with clean hands of course) and offering some food with your finger.

 Don’t feel overwhelmed.
 These tips on knowing what to expect is for feeding your baby solids for the first time.
-As your baby learns to take on more solids, they will be able to take in the food faster and with less mess.
+As your baby learns to take on more solids, they will be able to take in a bigger quantity of food and at a faster pace.
+At this time, it will be a good idea to start using baby spoons, which will make meal times a lot less messy.

 Tips on Baby Food